 Following their first experience of Stowga, Nichols decided to use the platform to add sites all across the UK including Bournemouth, Rotherham, Swansea, Cannock, Southampton and Guildford.
 By constructing this flexible, warehousing network through Stowga they positioned their warehouses far closer to their end customer.
 This translated into reduced delivery times, reduced driver and fuel costs, and reduced CO2 and NOx emissions.
 In addition, by matching them with empty capacity within warehouses Stowga was able to cut the overall cost of warehousing, whilst giving them more operational flexibility.

 The ability to store goods closer to the end customer is becoming increasingly important as companies are having to compete on delivery times to meet customer expectations.
-By leveraging technology to utilize high quality warehousing at the exact location required, businesses are able to bring down the costs of multiple components of their supply chain including: transport, staff wages, storage and building maintenance.
+By leveraging technology to utilise high-quality warehousing at the exact location required, businesses are able to bring down the costs of multiple components of their supply chain including: transport, staff wages, storage and building maintenance.
 Thus enabling a better customer experience at reduced cost.

 A better customer experience at reduced cost